hannobraun/playground/2025-08-02_language-design/README.md

 1 2 +
 ```

-We have three tokens here, all of which refer to functions.
-All of those intrinsic functions, that are built into the compiler.
+We have three identifiers here, all of which refer to functions.
+And all of those are intrinsic functions, that are built into the compiler.

-`1` and `2` simply return these respective values and put them on the stack. `+` then takes those two values and puts their sum on the stack.
+`1` and `2` simply return these respective values and put them on the stack. `+` then takes those two values from the stack, and puts their sum back on.

 Once this is finished, the stack contains the number `3`.
 Plus whatever was on there in the first place.